 3 simple steps to lose weight as fast as possible.
 Read now

-Eggs are extremely nutritious, but is it healthy and safe to eat eggs raw?
+Eggs are extremely nutritious, but is it healthy and safe to eat raw eggs?
+Learn about the nutrition, health benefits, and risks, including Salmonella infection concerns.

 Evidence-based